bharath2408/react-ecommerce-website/README.md

 Hi! here iam created ecommerce website using react.js, django web framework and django restframework.
-In this project i used django for a backend.
+In this project I used django for a backend.
 Django restframework used to convert the backend to api format.
-In frontend i used react.js for webpage design and redux for state management and user authentication i use jwt token authentication.
+In frontend I used react.js for webpage design and redux for state management and user authentication I use jwt token authentication.

 ## Inshop Ecommerce
 ![](inshop.png)